AlanChou/Adversarial-Training-for-Free/README.md

 | ---------------------------| ----------- |
 | [ WideResNet 28-10 ]       | 46.93%      |

 (I did not test every epoch's checkpoint.
 I simply chose from one of the last epochs to test.
 Results might be slightly better.
-I've also released the checkpoint in the below link)
+I've also released the checkpoint in the below link) <br>
 `checkpoint` [Google Drive](https://drive.google.com/file/d/1iZ52Ctcwty8bLMvLJJMlWcHL-__lJcbo/view?usp=sharing)

 ## Dependencies